loofou/DGGenCs/Readme.md

 ## License

-DDGenCs is licensed under the Unlicense (tldr: Do whatever you want with it, but don't expect support.
+DDGenCs's source code is licensed under the Unlicense (tldr: Do whatever you want with it, but don't expect support.
 Then again, feel free to ask for feature requests in the github Issues, I might just add them :) just no guarantee!).

-The intellectual property known as Delta Green is ™ and © the Delta Green Partnership (http://www.delta-green.com).
+Excepted from the license above is any mention or use of intellectual property known as Delta Green.
+The intellectual property known as Delta Green is ™ and © owned the Delta Green Partnership (http://www.delta-green.com).
 This tool is released under the "[FIELD REPORTS & FAN CREATIONS](https://www.delta-green.com/questions/)" guidelines.